 Early Life

-Herbert Fisk Johnson III, known as Fisk, was born in Racine, Wisconsin, on May 19, 1958.
+Herbert Fisk Johnson III, known as Fisk, was born on May 19, 1958, in Racine, Wisconsin.
 He is the son of Samuel Curtis Johnson Jr. and Imogene Powers Johnson.
 He is the great-great-grandson of Samuel Curtis Johnson, who founded S.C.
 Johnson & Son in 1886.
+He received five degrees from Cornell University and Cornell's Samuel Curtis Johnson Graduate School of Management, including a BA in chemistry and physics, and a PhD in applied physics.

 Rise to Success